Bornstranger/Leetcode-notes/leetcode-notes.md

 Input: numbers = [1,2,3,4,4,9,56,90], target = 8
 Output: [4,5]

-💡 Approach
+## 💡 Approach
-This uses the Two-Pointer Technique since the input array is already sorted:
+- This uses the Two-Pointer Technique since the input array is already sorted:

-Initialize two pointers:
+- Initialize two pointers:

-l (left) at the start of the array
+- l (left) at the start of the array

-r (right) at the end of the array
+- r (right) at the end of the array

-While l < r:
+- While l < r:

-Calculate the sum of numbers[l] + numbers[r]
+- Calculate the sum of numbers[l] + numbers[r]

-If the sum is less than the target, move l to the right (increase l)
+- If the sum is less than the target, move l to the right (increase l)

-If the sum is greater than the target, move r to the left (decrease r)
+- If the sum is greater than the target, move r to the left (decrease r)

-If the sum equals the target, return [l + 1, r + 1] (1-based indices)
+- If the sum equals the target, return [l + 1, r + 1] (1-based indices)

-🧠 Code Explanation
+## Javascript Solution
 ```js
 var twoSum = function(numbers, target) {
     let l = 0;